Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog.
-The reported Chromium security severity is Medium.
-Exploitation requires an attacker to first gain control of the renderer process, which may be achieved through other local or remote exploits.
-Once the renderer is compromised, the crafted HTML page can bypass input validation during drag‑and‑drop to escape the sandbox, enabling potential code execution with elevated privileges on the device.
+The CVSS score of 8.3 indicates high severity, while the EPSS score of less than 1% suggests a low probability of exploitation in the current environment.
+The vulnerability is not listed in CISA KEV.
+Exploitation requires an attacker to first gain control of the renderer process, after which a crafted HTML page can trigger the drag‑and‑drop handling bug to escape the sandbox, potentially enabling code execution with elevated privileges on the device.

 OpenCVE Enrichment